cnotin/audiorecorder/README.md

 =============

 Audio recorder in Java using GStreamer.
 Graphical interface with Swing.
-It outputs an ogg vorbis file, you can also play back the records.
+It outputs an ogg vorbis file, you can also play back the recordings.
 Two settings are available: recording folder and quality.

 This is how it looks like: